iminashi/RocksmithXmlCombiner/README.md

 # Rocksmith 2014 XML Combiner

-A tool that can stitch together Rocksmith 2014 XML files and combine audio files using the SoX utility program.
+A tool that can stitch together Rocksmith 2014 XML files and combine audio files.

 Created mainly for CDLC makers who want to combine customs they have made into a full album CDLC.